hkunwer/Attenuation/README.md

 # READ ME

-#edit a ANSS_data.txt to input data
+#edit an ANSS_data.txt to input data
-#Use searchANSS to collect data to put in the CMTS_data.txt file
+#Use searchANSS to collect data to put in the ANSS_data.txt file
 #remember to run in rtergpy environment

+# Processing ANSS
+#done by function processANSS,
+#removes last two columns, prints with header, seperates everything by commas
+#creates a modified csv file

 # ATTENUATION